Mnarani ruins

-The Mnarani ruins are the remains of two mosques near Mnarani in Kilifi County, Kenya.
-Dating from the 15th century.
+The Mnarani ruins are the remains of two mosques near Mnarani in Kilifi County, Kenya, dating from the 15th century.

 Description

-The remains of two mosques are located on a bluff overlooking Kilifi Creek from the southern side.
+The remains of the two mosques are located on a bluff overlooking Kilifi Creek from the southern side.
 The settlement at the site dates back to the 14th century, and the site also contains a number of tombs.

 People left this settlement in the early 17th century, supposedly due to a lack of fresh water and raids by neighbors.

 Access to the Mnarani ruins is subject to an entry ticket.